How to Fix Quotas

 - The file’s last modification date.

-script again to create the files.
+script again to create these files.

 or /usr/local/cpanel/scripts/fixquotas